Boruch-Baum/mac_changer_choice/README.md

     reference [1],  "all OUI assignments made by the IEEE RA have M and X bits equal to zero" and "M=1 is not currently assigned".
-See there for information of the two instances in which the X bit would be zero: a CID; or "A very small number of assignments made prior to adoption of IEEE 802 standards"
+See there for information of the two instances in which the X bit would be one: a CID; or "A very small number of assignments made prior to adoption of IEEE 802 standards"